 As the fungus spreads and forms cankers, the first symptom that may be observed is the dying back of the crown (top) of the infected tree.
 However, other tree problems may also result in dieback.
 Subsequently, the outer bark begins to slough off in areas of infection, and pieces of bark can be seen at the base of the tree.
 This bark loss exposes the first sign of the fungus, which is a brownish fungal stroma where conidia (or asexual spores) of the pathogen are produced.
 This area may be several inches to several feet long on limbs and trunks.
 These conidia are wind-disseminated and can cause new infections on other trees.

-As the infection continues to develop, the exposed area of fungal stroma changes to a gray or silver color, and finally to black as a second type of spore is produced.
+As the infection continues to develop, the exposed area of fungal stroma changes to a gray or silver color and finally to black as a second type of spore is produced.
 This is the sexual stage of the fungus, and these spores, which are also infectious, are spread by splashing rain or insects to nearby trees.

-Prevention & Treatment: There are no controls for Hypoxylon canker on these hardwood trees once infection has begun on the trunk.
-If infection is observed on branches, these may be removed and burned, but there may be other infection sites that are not yet apparent on the tree.
+Prevention & Treatment: There are no controls for Hypoxylon canker on these hardwood trees once the infection has begun on the trunk.
+If the infection is observed on branches, these may be removed and burned, but there may be other infection sites that are not yet apparent on the tree.